Vellattanjur: Temples and Church

 The Kurooramma Srikrishna temple is a historical place where Kurooramma lived.
 The annual festival usually conducted the month of April with Panchavadyam, Annadanam, Bagavatha parayanam etc.

 The Shasti Kavadi Attam at Erakad Swami Temple is also celebrated during the month of January–February.

 Fathima Matha Church Vellattanjur, the village is famous for its church.
 The first Fathima Matha Church in India.
-A Roman Catholic Church dedicated to Our Lady of Fatima is situated here, which is the first church in India dedicated to Our Lady of Fatima.
+A Syro Malabar Catholic Church dedicated to Our Lady of Fatima is situated here, which is the first church in India dedicated to Our Lady of Fatima.

 The feast of Fathima Matha is a grand celebration in the month of October.
 Also the feast of St.Sebastian is celebrated in month of January.

 The Church also administrates a dispensary.